 Location notes

-Up Yard is on the near side, Down Yard on the far end of the main lines.
+The Up side (old and new bank yards) are on the near side, The North Yard is on the opposite side of the main lines towards the South.
 Toton TMD is also clearly visible.
-The Virtual Quarry is behind the TMD/Down Yard.
+The Virtual Quarry is behind the TMD/North Yard.

 Railway type and traffic